haianibrahim/portfolio/CPANEL_DEPLOYMENT.md

 ## Prerequisites
 - cPanel hosting with Node.js support
-- OpenAI API key (for chatbot functionality)
+- OpenAI API key (only if you want to enable the AI chatbot)

 ## Step 1: Upload Files